ospalh/anki-addons/pages/Colorful toolbar.md

 variants of the arrangement and selection of icons.</figcaption>
 </figure>

-Appart from the standard version, there is a
+Apart from the standard version, there is a
 [netbook version](http://beta.ankiweb.net/shared/info/1330596667)
 on the AnkiWeb
 [download page](http://beta.ankiweb.net/shared/addons/), that places